I'm not Military, can I still attend a Bad Moon Shooting Class?

 YES.

-Civilian personal wanting to attend a Bad Moon Shooting Class can be signed onto Beale Air Force Base by the instructor staff.
-(Provided that the base is not under an increased security alert/measure.
-During increased security measures, classes will most likely be postponed).
-Please let us know before class, so we can make arrangements.
+Civilian personal wanting to attend a Bad Moon Shooting Class can be signed onto Beale Air Force Base by the instructor staff, by one of two ways.

 Concealed Carry Permits are NOT recognized on Beale Air Force Base.
 Off-Duty Law Enforcement Officers, may not carry on base.
 All firearms must be transported unloaded in a locked case.